jeffrey-allan-brown/urchin/README.md

 Front-End                           | Bootstrap
 Styling                             | SASS

-## :inbox_tray: Installation
+## :inbox_tray: Quick Start

-To get started, first go to the `gulpfile.js` file and edit the configuration objects, adding your personal information and application build preferences.
+To get started, first go to the `config.json` file and edit the configuration objects, adding your personal information and application build preferences.
 Then, run the setup script from the root directory.

 ```